dazuma/toys/toys/docs/guide.md

 the option `:whom` by calling the method `whom`.
 If the option name cannot be made into a method, you can retrieve the value by calling {Toys::Context#get}.

-An argument may also be **required**, which means it must be provided on the command line; otherwise the tool will report a usage error.
-You may declare a required argument using the directive {Toys::DSL::Tool#required_arg}.
+An argument can also be **required**, which means it must be provided on the command line; otherwise the tool will report a usage error.
+You can declare a required argument using the directive {Toys::DSL::Tool#required_arg}.

 #### Parsing required and optional arguments